SmileiPIC/tutorials/basics_units.rst

 What units are used by the code?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Usually, physics codes work with normalized units to simplify the equations and reduce the number of multiplications.

-The system given by Maxwell's Equations and Vlasov Equation (upon which the basic PIC method is based) can be easily written in normalized `units <https://smileipic.github.io/Smilei/units.html>`_, normalizing speeds by ``c``, the masses by electron mass ``m_e``, charges by the unit charge ``e``.
+For the electromagnetic PIC method, the system given by Maxwell's and Vlasov's equations can be easily written in normalized `units <https://smileipic.github.io/Smilei/units.html>`_, normalizing speeds by :math:`c`, masses by the electron mass :math:`m_e` and charges by the unit charge :math:`e`.
+However, there are is natural length or time normalization in this system of equations.
-However, to complete the normalization, one must choose a reference length :math:`\lambda_r` or equivalently a reference angular frequency :math:`\omega_r` or equivalently a reference time.
+To complete the normalization, one must choose a reference length :math:`L_r`, or equivalently a reference time :math:`T_r`, or equivalently a reference angular frequency :math:`\omega_r`.
-Normally the computations in simulation codes' source files work with normalized units similar to these ones.

-Why this choice?
-From a purely computational point of view, if the physical phenomena we are interested in have a certain characteristic length/temporal scale to resolve, choosing a reference length/time equal to that scale or to some scale of the same order reduces the precision errors of our simulation.

-From a theoretical point of view, we can use normalization to obtain the solution to a virtually infinite set of problems instead of one.
-If our phenomena does not change its descriptive equations with many possible characteristic scales, once we have a solution with normalized units, we just have to scale our results to the units of our interest using the reference scales.

-From a code user's point of view, normalized units are involved only in two steps:

-  * when defining the physical set-up in the input namelist
-  * when results are postprocessed.
-In this tutorial we will explore unit conversions in both these steps.
+In the following, we choose :math:`\omega_r` as our normalization quantity (:math:`L_r` and :math:`T_r` are deduced from :math:`\omega_r`).

+Importantly, it is not even necessary to choose a value for this last normalization.
+Indeed, it automatically cancels out, so that the system of equations does not depend on :math:`\omega_r`.
+This means that the result of the simulation is true for any value of :math:`\omega_r`!
+That is why is it usually not necessary to set a value to :math:`\omega_r` in the simulation input file.

+In practice, we always know our problem in terms of real-world units, but in Smilei's input file, all quantities must be normalized.

+1. Choose :math:`\omega_r` as one important frequency of your problem (i.e. laser frequency, plasma frequency, ...)
+2. Deduce other reference quantities such as :math:`L_r` and :math:`T_r`
+3. The parameters in the input file should be normalized accordingly

+During post-processing, you will obtain results in terms of normalized quantities, but :program:`happi` gives you the possibility to convert to units of your choice.

 ----